0x00002a/fsmark/README.md

-# FSM
+# fsmark

-_File Shelving Manager_
+_A bookmarker for your filesystem_

 ## Introduction

-fsm is a tool which provides quick access to lists ("shelves") of paths.
-Each path on a shelf has a name, allowing quick access to possibly long paths.
+fsmark is a tool which provides quick and easy access to potentially long path names.

-fsm is designed to have its output utilized through unix pipes.
-This allows further scripts to be built up around it.
-For this reason it doesn't really work when using `cmd.exe`, however it does work when using powershell (and I find it very useful for windows paths).
+It is designed around being easy to pipe to other processes and providing the smallest amount of typing overhead possible.

+It does ***not*** have a GUI and is designed for a unix-ish terminal environment.
+It can run on windows but is not very useful without powershell (since `cmd.exe` cannot do pipes).

 ## Getting started

+The executable name for fsmark is `fsm`, which will hereafter be used when referring to fsmark.

-First [install](#installing) `fsm`.
+First [install](#installing) fsm.
 If you are on windows you may also need to add it to the path.

 ### Concepts